power rack and half rack

 Finally, although technically the half rack footprint is generally the same as that of a power rack, in a tight space a half rack provides more room in which to move around and to step over the feet.
 Essentially, it gives enough room to make a difference.
 This is vital to consider especially in home gyms which may have limited space to make the most of.

-Popular Half Racks
+Popular Racks

 + Hammer Strength HD Elite Half Rack